ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 1.1.1.
 "AML" means anti-money laundering;
 1.1.2.
 "Associates" means ioBanker OÜ, and each and every one of their respective shareholders, subsidiaries, employees, contractors, agents, directors, officers, partners, affiliates, insurers, and attorneys;
 1.1.3.
 "CTF" means counter-terrorist financing;
 1.1.4.
-"Digital Tokens" means Blockchain-based assets or rights, or other similar digital representations of rights or assets;
+"Digital Tokens" means BitShares Blockchain based assets or rights, or other similar digital representations of rights or assets issued by it's respective owners on Blockchain;
 1.1.5. “ioBanker” means ioBanker OÜ;

 1.1.6.
 “BitShares Blockchain” means the BitShares Blockchain hosted by Validator, Accelerator and Witness nodes described in the documentation here: https://github.com/bitshares/bitshares-core/wiki